 - Roll out the Tart Shell Dough and place into a 9" (23cm) tart pan.
 Gently work the dough into the corners, being careful not to stretch the dough.
+Place the dough inside tart pan.
+Carefully push into corners without stretching.
+Trim excess dough from edges and save for another use.
 Prick the dough with a fork a few times to prevent the dough from bubbling.
 Line the dough with parchment paper and fill with pie weights.
 Bake in oven for about 20 minutes until lightly brown.
 Remove the paper and the weights, then bake for another 15 minutes.
 Remove from oven to cool slightly.
 (Note: this can be done ahead and sit for a hour or so, if needed.)

 - Reduce oven temperature to 350°F (180°C)